limbosworld/NMS-Beyond-The-Purge/README.md

 #### When you start your new save, the only thing that should be in your mission log is: The Settlers and Base Computer Archives

 ### Note:
-* This new save file was created with a fresh install of NMS 4.45 and with the help of NMSSaveEditor 1.14.4 (the goatfungus one).
-I would be happy to post another save editor's file on Github if someone want's to convert it for me.
+* This new save file was created with a fresh install of NMS 4.45 and with the help of NMSSaveEditor 1.14.4

 * Don't forget to change your game mode or difficulty settings to what you like... then get a better multi-tool, ship and freighter.